History of New York City (1784–1854): Rise of the immigrant city

 The city and its nearby suburbs grew rapidly for several reasons.
-The natural harbor at the base of Manhattan, Brooklyn, and the New Jersey ports at Newark and Elizabeth provided almost unlimited capacity for trading ships and protection from storms.
+The natural harbor at the base of Manhattan, Brooklyn, and the New Jersey ports at Jersey City, Newark and Elizabeth provided almost unlimited capacity for trading ships and protection from storms.
 Not until 1985 did New York lose its place as the busiest port in the world.

 Other cities, like Boston, Baltimore, and Philadelphia, had good natural harbors, but New York's advantage over other cities of the Eastern Seaboard was that the Hudson River and the Erie Canal formed the only water route through the Appalachian Mountains.

 The city's cosmopolitan attitude and tolerance of many different cultures encouraged many different types of immigrant groups to settle in the city.
 Starting in the late 1840s, the city saw increased Irish immigration with the Great Irish Famine and German immigration with the Revolutions of 1848.
 People who came from Ireland were poor, without knowledge of their new world; once arrived on the docks, unscrupulous landlords offered them squalid tenements that were once houses for middle-class New Yorkers.
 They crowded into dirty rooms, and the slums of the city became known for high rates of disease.
 Immigrants were skilled laborers and craftsmen; Germans settled in a new neighborhood named "Kleindeutschland" (Little Germany) and opened many shops where they worked as artisans.
 Many Irish immigrants were responsible for building the subway and sky-scrapers.

 Raw unregulated capitalism created large middle, upper-middle and upper classes, but its need for manpower encouraged immigration into the city on an unprecedented scale, with mixed results.
 The famed "melting pot" was brought into being, from which multitudes have since arisen in the successful pursuit of the American Dream.
 In the mid-to-late 19th century, areas of poverty could be found in contrast between rich stretches of lower Broadway, Washington Square, Gramercy Park and Lafayette Street (wealth that would later take up more extravagant residence on Fifth Avenue) and the squalid enclave of Five Points (abject poverty that was later to occupy the Lower East Side).

 Tammany Hall's influence increased with its courting of the immigrant Irish vote, leading to the election of the first Tammany mayor, Fernando Wood, in 1854, and a trend of consolidation was beginning in the region with the three-year-old City of Williamsburgh joining Brooklyn in 1855, establishing it as America's third largest city.